Best and Worst Valentine's Day Candy

 I've waited 40 years for this to happen, and I better not be disappointed.
 I'm just saying.

 2011 and 2012 could possibly present the biggest and most soul-satisfying movie-going summers of my entire life, and I say that with no undo hyperbole, friends and neighbors.
 Those of you that know me understand that I am and always have been a certified, dyed in the wool comic book enthusiast.
 Not a Fan, with pointy ears and a geeky smirk and that "i've-never-seen-a-boobie" look on my acne-smeared face, but an Enthusiast, one who truly appreciates the medium as an art form, a hobby, and an investment to certain extents.
 As a teacher, I was always a proporter of the comic as a way to get students reading -- as many curriculum make reading a chore and could take the fun out of sharpening a pencil, I always encouraged my students to read anything they wanted to read, within reason.
-Comic books not only encourage students to read with high-interest material, they foster an appreciation of art, drawing, form and structure, writing, sequence of plot, formulaic storytelling, mythology, science, ethics, morality, societal roles and more.
-And during the last ten years or so, this art form has been adapted with mixed results to a new medium, that of motion pictures.
+Comic books not only encourage students to read with high-interest material, they foster an appreciation of art; drawing; form and structure; writing; sequence of plot; formulaic storytelling; mythology; science; ethics; morality; societal roles; and more.
+And during the last 10 years or so, this art form has been adapted with mixed results to a new medium, that of motion pictures.

 It has been a rocky road, this love affair between Hollywood and comic books.
 And the results have not always been fireworks and fanfare like the first Spider-Man movie.
 Many have been crash and burn flops boardering on the insipid, like the uber-shlocky Elektra.
 Jennifer Garner owes me $8.50.